 \subsection{Synchronization of local MD cells}

-Our basic strategy is to find the set of external forces $\{F_0,\cdots,F_I\}$ such that the local fluxes $\{\mathcal{M}_0,\cdots,\mathcal{M}_I\}$ satisfy the continuity equation (\ref{eq_cont2}).
+Our basic strategy is to find the set of numerical driving forces $\{F_0,\cdots,F_I\}$ such that the local fluxes $\{\mathcal{M}_0,\cdots,\mathcal{M}_I\}$ satisfy the continuity equation (\ref{eq_cont2}).
 We achieved this goal using a simple iteration scheme, which is illustrated in Fig.~\ref{fig:scheme_smd}.
-At each iteration step, MD simulations are performed in every MD cell over a time interval $t_\mathrm{MD}$ under the external forces $\mathcal{F}^{l,(k)}_i$ and $\mathcal{G}_i^{l,(k)}$.
+At each iteration step, MD simulations are performed in every MD cell over a time interval $t_\mathrm{MD}$ under the numerical driving forces $\mathcal{F}^{l,(k)}_i$ and $\mathcal{G}_i^{l,(k)}$.
 Hereafter, the superscript ``$(k)$'' denotes the $k$th iteration step.
 The distributions of cross-sectional velocities $u_i^{l,(k)}$ and normal stress differences $\delta \sigma_i^{l,(k)}$ ($l=1,\cdots,N_\mathrm{bin}$) in the MD cell $C_i$ are calculated by time-averaging the instantaneous quantities obtained using Eq.~(\ref{eq:macro_md}) for the time period $t_\mathrm{MD}$.